kennych418/FPGA_AudioVisualizer/README.md

 ## Display Generator to Ext.
 Display

+## Quartus for Design and Debugging

 ## Future Improvements
+### FPGA with flash memory
+### Microphone options with ADC
 Further into the project's development, I discovered that the FPGA has an on-die ADC.
 This would allow the FPGA to interface with analog or PCM microphones, eliminating the need for a complicated mic_translator module.
 Additionally, this opens up a wide range of new micrphones that could be used, such as an [electret](https://www.adafruit.com/product/1063) or standard karaoke microphone.

 However, using the on-die ADC may require an additional module to translate between the ADC and the FFT_Processor.
 This could potentially take more resources than the existing mic_translator.
 Intel provides a demo design on how to use the on-die ADC [here](https://fpgacloud.intel.com/devstore/platform/15.1.0/Standard/adc-rtl-max10-de10-lite/).

+### Different Displays
+Although the VGA display was a convenient option for me, others might find it difficult to develop the VGA_components on their own.
+The designer is free to use any other external display that is more convenient for them, such as an array of LED strips, numbers on the onboard 7-seg displays, or even an array of speakers that can recreate the sound that is sensed by the microphone.